 A veneer is a thin layer or shell of material that is placed over the front part of the tooth to help protect from any damage to a tooth’s surface, and can be used to improve the aesthetics of a tooth.
 Veneers can be made of porcelain or composite resin, and they do not change colour or stain.

-Why might I want veneers?
+Why would you want veneers?

 Veneers can help to: